-We expect that our portfolio will consist primarily of select-service hotel properties with premier brands, including, but not limited to, Marriott, Hilton and Hyatt, that are located in major metropolitan markets in the East Coast, West Coast and Sunbelt regions of the United States.
+We invest primarily in of select-service hotel properties with premier brands, including, but not limited to, Marriott, Hilton and Hyatt, that are located in major metropolitan markets in the East Coast, West Coast and Sunbelt regions of the United States.
 Such hotel properties, which we refer to as "select-service hotels," target business-oriented travelers by providing clean rooms with basic amenities.
 In contrast to lower-cost budget motels, select-service hotels provide amenities such as an exercise room, business facilities and breakfast buffets.
 In contrast to full-service hotels, select-service hotels typically do not have a full-service restaurant, which is relatively costly to operate.
 To a lesser extent, we may also invest in other hospitality properties located within other markets and regions as well as real estate securities and debt-related investments related to the hospitality sector.
 We may purchase single properties or portfolios of properties, including from our affiliates.
 Our board of directors may adjust our investment focus from time to time based upon market conditions and other factors our board of directors deem relevant.
-In connection with the mergers, we acquired the assets owned by Moody I, including 12 hotel properties and two notes receivable from related parties.
-Please see Supplement No. 9 hereto for a description of our portfolio following the mergers.

-In identifying investments, we will rely upon a market optimization investment strategy and acquisition model that analyzes economic fundamentals and demographic trends in major metropolitan markets.
-By utilizing a targeted, disciplined approach, we believe that we will be able to capitalize on market inefficiencies and identify undervalued investment opportunities with underlying intrinsic value that have the potential to create greater value at disposition.
+In identifying investments, we rely upon a market optimization investment strategy and acquisition model that analyzes economic fundamentals and demographic trends in major metropolitan markets.
+By utilizing a targeted, disciplined approach, we believe that we are able to capitalize on market inefficiencies and identify undervalued investment opportunities with underlying intrinsic value that have the potential to create greater value at disposition.
 Our investment strategy seeks to identify technical pressures created by demographic, business and industry changes, which we believe leads to supply and demand imbalances within certain sectors of commercial real estate.

 According to our research, we believe that, presently, the hospitality sector, has a supply-demand imbalance, which should lead to upward pressure on room rates.
 In addition, we believe that hotel properties continue to trade below historical price levels, resulting in attractive purchasing opportunities at this present time.
-More specifically, we believe that premier-brand, select-service hotel properties in major metropolitan markets have the potential to generate attractive returns relative to other types of hotel properties due to their ability to achieve Revenue per Available Room, or RevPAR, levels at or close to those achieved by traditional, full-service hotels while achieving higher profit margins due to their more efficient operating model and more predicable net operating income.
+More specifically, we believe that premierbrand, select-service hotel properties in major metropolitan markets have the potential to generate attractive returns relative to other types of hotel properties due to their ability to achieve Revenue per Available Room, or RevPAR, levels at or close to those achieved by traditional, full-service hotels while achieving higher profit margins due to their more efficient operating model and more predicable net operating income.
 In addition, our market optimization investment strategy, accounting for growth potential and risks related to asset devaluation, takes into account supply-demand imbalances and targets markets that offer stable population growth, high barriers to entry and multiple demand generators.